TIC3001-Archive/tic3001-ay2122s2-13/README.md

 ### Assignment 3

-Assignment 3 follows file structure for Maven support.
+File structure for Assignment 3 for Maven support.

 ## Development